rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Finally, we *accept* our [final hypothesis](#hypothesis-qualitative-ingestion) for the BEAR-B cases, which states that average query evaluation times are lower than other non-IC approaches at the cost of increased ingestion times.
 For BEAR-A, this does not hold true.

-#### Offsets

-One of our initial requirements was to design a system that allows efficient offsetting of VM, DM and VQ result streams.
-As shown in last section, for both VM and VQ queries, the lookup times for various offsets remain approximately constant.
-For VM queries, this can fluctuate slightly for certain offsets due to the loop section inside the VM algorithm for determining the starting position inside the snapshot and deletion tree.
-For DM queries, we do however observe an increase in lookup times for larger offsets.
-That is because the current DM algorithm naively offsets these streams by simply iterating over the stream until a number of elements equal to the desired offset have been consumed.
-Furthermore, other IC and TB approaches outperform OSTRICH's DM result stream offsetting.
-This introduces a new point of improvement for future work, seeing whether or not OSTRICH would allow more efficient DM offsets by adjusting either the algorithm or the storage format.